 Kumar, V, Pozza, D. I, Petersen, A. J, Shah, D. (2009).
 Reversing the Logic: The Path to Profitability through Relationship Marketing.
 Journal of Interactive Marketing.
 (23):2, p.147-156.

 Kylänen, M. (2006).
-Enlightening christmas experience - Reflections on the experience triangle.
+Enlightening Christmas experience - Reflections on the experience triangle.
 In M. Kylänen (Ed.), Articles on experiences.
 Lapland Centre of Expertise for the Experience Industry.
 Rovaniemi, FL: University of Lapland Press.

 Lee, J., Lee, C., Choi Y. (2011).
 Examining the Role of Emotional and Functional Values in Festival Evaluation.
 Journal of Travel Research 50(6), p.685–696.

-Lee, S. (Ally), Manthiou, A., Jeong, M., Tang, L. (Rebecca), Chiang, L. (Luke).
+Lee, S. (Ally), Mathieu, A., Jeong, M., Tang, L. (Rebecca), Chiang, L. (Luke).
 (2015).
 ‘Does Consumers’ Feeling Affect Their Quality of Life?
 Roles of Consumption Emotion and Its Consequences’, International Journal of Tourism Research, 17(4), p.409–416.

 Liu, Y., Rossi, M., Teichert, T., Hu, F., Li, H. (2017).
 ‘Big data for big insights: Investigating language-specific drivers of hotel satisfaction with 412,784 user-generated reviews’, Tourism Management, p.554.